ewhicher/matter/content/collections/case_studies/keeping-remote-students-motivated-and-connected.md

     content:
       -
         type: text
         text: 'A new mobile app to help students keep in touch and feel connected in an often isolated learning experience.
-A validated prototype, a business case and a prioritised roadmap for development.'
+A validated prototype, a business case and a prioritised roadmap for development.
+Working with the mighty team at Infosys to work their engineering magic.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "The first version of the product is live and we're now working on new ways for students to interact with the university, their course and the content in the most frictionless way possible."
+        text: "The product's first version is live and we're now working on new ways for students to interact with the university, their course and the content in the most frictionless way possible."
   -
     type: paragraph
   -